Q4 2014 - 3.2 (Language versioning, generator improvements)

-The MPS generator will be optimized for performance.
+The MPS generator will be further optimized for performance.
+The generation plan creation as well as generation priorities will be reconsidered.

 The MPS projectional editor will be enabled to run in the web browser and thus allow to distribute MPS languages through the web.